 On creativity and freedom

 Artists become enraged, passionate, so consumed by liberty that while it may benefit their creative work, it wounds the people close to them.
 Gauguin left his wife for Tahiti to indulge himself with the local ladies, Rimbaud renounced his family in order to live and later leave Verlaine — there were and are endless victims of creativity.
 While curiosity expands boundaries, its hunger can carry you away too far from a sustainable, long-living equilibrium.
 Dr. Sacks wrote a mind-broadening book on creativity and freedom seeing as the pure flow of consciousness.
 Back to the mind.
 All talent dwells inside.

-Many words flagging freedom were spun in the net of my mind:
+These words flagging freedom are being spun in the net of my mind:

 unattached, liberal, independent, unstitched, loose, relieved, potential, undirected, inventive, playful, wild, opportunity, choice, may be disorganised, co-evolution, space, all-directions, unrestricted, disobeying, bohemian, true, authentic, …

 I am sure, you will find plenty more expressions flashing out what it means not to be a slave, but that is not enough.